Farm Grown Products

-We are exceptionally fortunate that two of our farmers also happen to be trained chefs.
-Doug Higley leads our kitchen team preserving the harvest each spring, summer & fall and making incredible stocks, soups, and more during the winter months.
+We are exceptionally fortunate that at one time two of our farmers happen to be trained chefs.
+Doug Higley currently leads our kitchen team preserving the harvest each spring, summer & fall and making incredible stocks, soups, and more during the winter months.

 We primarily use ingredients from the farm and sustainably source the few we don't produce.
 We are committed to making healthy products with farm-grown ingredients.
 Learn more about our products below!